tingchunyin/Term1/term_1.md

 select * from avg_car_speed;
 ```

 Seems that our assumption is wrong, as results show that cars from the 2000s are generally faster than the cars in the 2010s.

-So I did some research online, and the reason of a slower speed in modern cars is due to the safety regulations, heavier cars, hybrid engines and using biofuels.
+So I did some research online, and the reason of a slower speed in modern cars is due to the safety regulations, heavier cars, hybrid engines and using biofuels, which can sufficiently explain why modern f1 cars are generally slower than cars in the past.

 # Brief Summary
 From the above codes, we can answer our analytics questions, by creating views, stored procedures, triggers and testing the functionality of each of the codes.